 There has been a recent tightening up of the rules relating to overdrawn loan accounts in what HMRC describe as Close companies (normally those with less than 5 Directors or major shareholders).
 This combined with the changes in taxation of Dividends has created higher personal tax liabilities and advance payments of corporate tax impacting on the liquidity and potential survival of the companies.

-In simple terms, if a Director has an overdrawn loan account at the company’s year end, then if the loan is not fully paid off within 9 months, the company will have to pay a section 455 corporation tax charge of 32.5% on the overdrawn balance at the previous year end.
+In simple terms, if a Director has an overdrawn loan account at the company’s year end, then if the loan is not fully or partially paid off within 9 months, the company will have to pay a section 455 corporation tax charge of 32.5% on the lower of the overdrawn balance at the previous year end, or the balance after 9 months.

 In many small companies, the business and the Directors can not really be separated.
 In fact, some of our clients were Sole Traders prior to forming a limited company.
 They see their loan account as a capital drawings account, and if money is available in the business they see little reason not to take it.
 The balance on the loan account can be reduced by the Directors’ remuneration, dividend and recoverable expenses.